hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Tutorial

 ### DIDDoc Support
 As discussed in [Indy DID Method 10.1: Creation](/https://hyperledger.github.io/indy-did-method/#creation), to support writing full W3C compliant DID Documents to Indy Ledgers, this method adds an optional new attribute, `diddocContent`, to NYM transactions.
-This attribute will be a JsonField (JSON encoded string) with some length limit imposed and the contents of this field will be validated according to the rules in Validating DID Doc Content. (**LINK THIS**)
+This attribute will be a JsonField (JSON encoded string) with some length limit imposed and the contents of this field will be validated according to the rules in [Validating DID Doc Content](#validating-did-doc-content).

 ### DIDDoc Assembly Steps
 See [DIDDoc Assembly Steps](\https://hyperledger.github.io/indy-did-method/#diddoc-assembly-steps) in the Indy DID Method Specification.